Azure-Samples/ms-identity-dotnet-advanced-token-cache/README.md

 ### Step 2

 Navigate to the [Sharing the MSAL token cache between a web app and a background console worker app](./1-Integrated-Cache/1-1-WebApp-BgWorker/README.md) where we'll learn about how to share the token cache between a Web App that signs-in users and a background console worker process.

+or

+Navigate to the [Share the MSAL token cache between a web app, its web API and a background console worker app](./1-Integrated-Cache\1-2-WebAPI-BgWorker\README.md") where we'll learn about how to share the token cache between a Web App that signs-in users , its backed Web API and a background console worker process.

 ## More information